johnbwoodruff/digitalocean-js/README.md

 const client = new DigitalOcean('my-api-token');
 ```

-To see all the services available, check out the [documentation](http://johnbwoodruff.com/digitalocean-js/).
+To see all the services available, check out the [documentation](https://jbw91.github.io/digitalocean-js/).

 ## Un-Implemented Services

 There are a few unavailable aspects of the API currently.
 They are:

-* Floating IPs
-* Floating IP Actions
 * Firewalls
 * Load Balancers